Ketuanan Melayu

-The term Tanah Melayu in its name, which literally means "Malay homeland", assumes proprietorship of the Malay states.
+The term Tanah Melayu (Malaya) in its name, which literally means "Malay land", assumes proprietorship of the Malay states.
 In this method, the colonial government strengthened Malay ethno-nationalism, Malay ethnicity and culture and Malay sovereignty in the new nation-state.
-Though other cultures would continue to flourish, the identity of the emerging political community was to be shaped by the "historic" political culture of its dominant Malay ethnic group.
+Though other cultures would continue to flourish, the identity of the emerging political community was to be shaped by the political culture of its dominant Malay ethnic group.
 The Chinese and Indian immigrants, who form a significant minority in Malaysia, are considered beholden to the Malays for granting them citizenship in return for special privileges as set out in Article 153 of the Constitution of Malaysia.
+In return, the King of Malaysia bears the responsibility to safeguard the legitimate interests of these communities as provisioned in the Federal Constitution.
 This quid pro quo arrangement is usually referred to as the Malaysian social contract.
-The concept of ketuanan Melayu is usually cited by politicians, particularly those from the United Malays National Organisation (UMNO).
+The concept of is often cited by politicians, particularly those from the United Malays National Organisation (UMNO) and Malaysian Islamic Party (PAS).

-The phrase Ketuanan Melayu did not come into vogue until the early 2000s decade.
-Historically, the most vocal political opposition towards the concept has come from non-Malay-based parties, such as the Malaysian People's Movement Party (Parti Gerakan Rakyat Malaysia) and Democratic Action Party (DAP); in the 2000s decade, the multiracial (Parti Keadilan Rakyat, or PKR) also positioned itself against Ketuanan Melayu, advocating instead Ketuanan Rakyat (supremacy of the people).
-The idea of Malay nationalism gained attention in the 1940s, when the Malays organised themselves to protest the Malayan Union's establishment by the British, and later fought for independence.
-During the 1960s, there was a substantial effort challenging Malay nationalism led by the People's Action Party (PAP) of Singapore — which was a state in Malaysia from 1963 to 1965 — and the DAP after Singapore's expulsion.
-However, the portions of the Constitution related to Malay nationalism were "entrenched" after the race riots of 13 May 1969, which followed an election campaign focused on the issue of non-Malay rights and Malay nationalism.
-This period also saw the rise of "ultras" who advocated for a Malay supremacist one-party state led by UMNO, and an increased emphasis on the Malays being the "definitive people" of Malaysia — i.e., only a Malay could be a true Malaysian.